pyloke-web/digital-cv/README.md

 **BSc Psychology** @ University of Nottingham *(September 2020 - Present)*
 - Expected graduation:2023
 - 25% scholarship
-- ***Modules include:*** Economic Integration, Making of Modern Asia, Neuroscience and Behaviour, SocialPsychology, Research Methods and Analyses
+- ***Modules include:*** Economic Integration, Making of Modern Asia, Neuroscience and Behaviour, Social Psychology, Research Methods and Analyses, Neuropsychology, Selections and Training in Organizations, Introduction to Psychological Assessmenets

 **BSc Data Science and Business Analytics** @ University of London with academic direction by London School of Economics *(September 2020 - Present)*
 - Expected graduation:2024